pl-k4/pl-k4/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a discord bot
+- 🔭 I’m currently working on a minecraft server
 - 🌱 I’m currently learning Java
 - 📫 How to reach me: Nerbles1#2319 on discord
 - 😄 Pronouns: he/him